Policies & Procedures

 Review Process

-In order to meet their educational missions, each academic community at UIUC seeks students who meet and exceed standards for incoming first-year students and have the potential to be leaders in their chosen fields upon graduation.
-When a student applies to UIUC, their application for admission is subject to a rigorous, careful, thoughtful, and complete review by admissions professionals from our office and the academic community to which they have applied.
+In order to meet their educational missions, each academic community at University of Illinois Urbana-Champaign seeks students who meet and exceed standards for incoming first-year students and have the potential to be leaders in their chosen fields upon graduation.
+When a student applies to University of Illinois Urbana-Champaign, their application for admission is subject to a rigorous, careful, thoughtful, and complete review by admissions professionals from our office and the academic community to which they have applied.

 Most applications receive at least two reviews.
 Our office checks all preliminary decisions in order to assure a high level of consistency while recognizing that professional judgment is being used to make individual decisions about each applicant.
 The multiple reviews combined with the consistency check create a system of quality control that leads to the best possible decisions of professional judgment.